 BSI minimum standard for web browsers

-se of a web browser typically involves some data being accessed from non-trusted sources.
-This data can contain harmful code (viruses, trojans, spyware, etc. and infect a workplace PC undetected, so that secure operation of the computer is no longer guaranteed.
-This can lead to the loss of the availability, confidentiality and integrity of data requiring protection.
-The use of web browsers therefore involves specific risks.
-Implementing and conforming to this minimum standard is intended to minimise these risks.
+The use of a web browser typically involves some data being accessed from non-trusted sources.
+This data can contain malicious code (viruses, Trojans, spyware, etc.) and infect the IT device unnoticed, so that secure operation is no longer possible.
+This can lead to the loss of availability, confidentiality and integrity of sensitive data.
+The use of web browsers therefore represents a risk in the first instance.
+These risks should be minimized by implementing and complying with this minimum standard.

-This minimum standard describes security requirements for web browsers that are deployed on workplace PCs in the Federal Administration.
-These requirements must be maintained in order to achieve a minimum level of information security.
+This minimum standard describes security requirements for web browsers that are used on workstations or mobile devices of the federal administration.
+These requirements must be adhered to in order to achieve a minimum level of information security.

 Download minimum standard (only available in German)